Cold Sores Treatment

 - Consult a telehealth doctor through an online doctor’s appointment, 24/7.

-- Request a medical certificate online for work, school or university, carer’s certificate or multi-day medical certificates.
+- Request a medical certificate online in minutes, school or university, carer’s certificate or multi-day medical certificates.

 - Request an online script through 24/7 online prescription services.
 Get medicine delivery through online pharmacy delivery.